raffimolero/fractory-game/README.md

   interactive TUI binary in a separate crate, using the linear factory as a dependency

 create fractal version
-  resolve movelist collisions in fractal space resolve overlapping small+large activations in fractal space try not to get a migraine
+  resolve movelist collisions in fractal space - TO TEST resolve overlapping small+large activations in fractal space - TO TEST try not to get a migraine - IN PROGRESS
-  TUI
+  TUI - SKIP TO ERGOQUAD_2D GUI

 create main game behavior
   save data